chinesedfan/parrot-mocker-web/README.md

 To use local server, you should visit and set local address as mock server in step 2, i.e. `https://127.0.0.1:8080`, and other steps are similar with above.

+## Tips

+- In order to handles redirections well, please make sure the server can also visit itself by the host address that you input in the Chrome plugin.

 ## License

 [MIT][license]